cosc-course-starter-codes/COSC-A319-A5-tcp-parser/README.md

 over the Internet today.

 TCP is a more complex protocol than its sibling protocol UDP.
-The _connection-oriented_ nature of the TCP protocol adds a number of complexities to the communication interaction than might be expected, and in fact, TCP adds some functionality that would normally fall under the responsibilities of Session layer services (layer 5 in the 7-layer
+The _connection-oriented_ nature of the TCP protocol adds a number more complexities to the communication interaction than might be expected, and in fact, TCP adds some functionality that would normally fall under the responsibilities of Session layer services (layer 5 in the 7-layer